 To enable the FortiClient SSO mobility agent service on FortiAuthenticator, you must first apply the applicable FortiClient license for FortiAuthenticator.
 See the FortiAuthenticator Administration Guide.
 For information on purchasing a FortiClient license, contact your authorized Fortinet reseller.

 Web filter

-Web filter XML configurations are contained in the <webfilter></webfilter> tags.
+The <webfilter></webfilter> tags contain web filter XML configurations.
 There are two main sections: